melanchall/drywetmidi/Docs/articles/devices/Input-device.md

 ```

 > [!IMPORTANT]
-> You should always take care about disposing an `InputDevice`, so use it inside `using` block or call `Dispose` manually.
+> You must always take care about disposing an `InputDevice`, so use it inside `using` block or call `Dispose` manually.
 Without it all resources taken by the device will live until GC collect them via finalizer of the `InputDevice`.
 It means that sometimes you will not be able to use different instances of the same device across multiple applications or different pieces of a program.

 `InputDevice` has [MidiTimeCodeReceived](xref:Melanchall.DryWetMidi.Multimedia.InputDevice.MidiTimeCodeReceived) event which, by default, will be fired only when **all** MIDI Time Code components (separate [MidiTimeCodeEvent](xref:Melanchall.DryWetMidi.Core.MidiTimeCodeEvent) events) are received forming _hours:minutes:seconds:frames_ timestamp.
 You can turn this behavior off by setting [RaiseMidiTimeCodeReceived](xref:Melanchall.DryWetMidi.Multimedia.InputDevice.RaiseMidiTimeCodeReceived) to `false`.